Guide on How to Grow Amaranth Plant

 Soil

-Amaranth prefers well-drained, nutrient-rich soil with a pH of 6.0 to 7.5.
-Enrich the soil with organic matter like compost or aged manure.
+Amaranth prefers well-draining, fertile soil with a pH level around 6.0 to 7.5.

 Read more